isaacpeel/solesonic-mcp-server/docs/dcr/dcr-plan.md

     - Aligns tokens with RFC 8707 targeting and MCP Authorization enforcement.

 - App Clients
-    - Dynamic clients are created/updated/deleted exclusively by the DCR facade.
+    - Dynamic clients are created/updated/deleted exclusively by the in‑app DCR façade.
     - Maintain a separate static app client for admin/automation if necessary (not exposed by DCR).

 ---